containerbuildsystem/osbs-docs/docs/multiarch.rst

 of platforms to build for.

-The purpose of the orchestrator build is to choose a worker cluster, create a worker build in it, monitor worker builds, and group them as required.
+The purpose of the orchestrator build is to choose a worker cluster, create a worker build in it, monitor worker builds, and group them into a manifest list.
 Below is an example of the ATOMIC_REACTOR_PLUGINS environment variable for an orchestrator build.

 ::